AntiEvictionBoston/Maps/README.md

 ##Updating the utility repo

 There's a [utility repo](https://github.com/AntiEvictionBoston/utility) which we're using as a makeshift CDN.
-In this repo there's a [script](./script/pre-push) which will automatically update this repo.
+There's a [script](./script/pre-push) which will automatically update the utility repo.

 Just do: